 5 Tips For Maintaining A Flourishing Relationship

 A relationship cannot survive on its own — it requires effort from both partners.
 Relationships go through stages, there will be beautiful moments and rocky waters.
-You can work on strengthening your love life now, before a wave of challenging times arrive.
+You can work on strengthening your love life now before a wave of challenging times arrives.

 The ultimate goal for your partnership is stability and a loving mutual connection.
 Maintaining a flourishing relationship isn’t necessarily a simple feat, but with these five tips, you’ll be headed in the right direction.